-YEAR 1 - SEMESTER 1 COURSE CODE: COMP 6501 COURSE TITLE: RESEARCH METHODS, ENTREPRENEURSHIP AND INTELLECTUAL PROPERTY CREDITS: 3 PRE/CO-REQUISITES: NONE COURSE TYPE: CORE MODE OF DELIVERY: FACE-TO-FACE COURSE DESCRIPTION & RATIONALE: This course will introduce students to three non-technical but yet important topics, Research Methods (1 credit), Entrepreneurship (1 credit) and Intellectual Property (1 credit).
+COURSE CODE: COMP 6501 COURSE TITLE: RESEARCH METHODS, ENTREPRENEURSHIP AND INTELLECTUAL PROPERTY CREDITS: 3 PRE/CO-REQUISITES: NONE COURSE TYPE: CORE MODE OF DELIVERY: FACE-TO-FACE COURSE DESCRIPTION & RATIONALE: This course will introduce students to three non-technical but yet important topics, Research Methods (1 credit), Entrepreneurship (1 credit) and Intellectual Property (1 credit).
+The course will be taught by

+Research Methods (1 credit), Entrepreneurship (1 credit) and Intellectual Property (1 credit).
 The course will be taught by Faculty Members as well as invited Lecturers from industry.
 The objective is to provide students with the tools needed for starting a business as well as preparing them for work on their research project.

-Papers/reports (3): 60%

-Presentations (3): 30%

-Class participation: 10%
+Papers/reports (3): 60% Presentations (3): 30% Class participation: 10%